ashwanthkumar/scalding-dataflow/README.md

 Scalding Runner for Google Dataflow SDK.
 This project is a WIP, try it at your own risk.

 ## Usage
+Pass the following options to the program when running it - `--runner=ScaldingPipelineRunner --name=Main-Test --mode=local`

 ### Running in Local mode (verified)
 ```scala
 val withOptions = PipelineOptionsFactory.fromArgs(Array()).create()